The Residence Nil Rate Band Allowance

 How can I help?

 The new RNRB is good news but it brings with it a lot of unforeseen complications.
 This means it’s essential to get good professional advice.

 If you have an existing Will, I can review it for you and let you know if you need to update it.
 Contact me for a free Will review.

 If you’re thinking of making a Will, contact me for a free consultation so that I can advise you on the best course of action.

-The government have also provided some in depth guidance notes that can be found here with case studies too.
+The government has also provided some in-depth guidance notes that can be found here with case studies too.